 Feed the seed

 Just because those grass seeds seem sleepy, it doesn’t mean they’re not hungry!
 If you think your garden is in hibernation, remember that it still needs to be fed.
 Our SLOW RELEASE: Autumn/Winter fertiliser is designed as a balanced feed to protect your garden over the winter months, staggering its growth to protect it so that it produces a delightful and disease-free sward come spring.

 Believe it or not, walking on your lawn in winter especially when it’s frosty can damage it.
 Walking on your grass contributes to compaction and can introduce fungal diseases to your fabulous fescues without you realising.
 So, if you can, keep pets off the lawn and take them to the park and likewise designate a special snowman making spot in a corner to give your garden a little timeout and much needed TLC throughout the colder months.

 Snow may look pretty when it’s falling, but when its been lying on top of your grass for weeks and then melts – what’s left of your lawn might not be so pretty.
 Snow creates a layer over your grass that stops it from receiving vital nutrients to maintain and sustain its growth.
-Without access to these nutrients your grass may be more susceptible to fungal diseases – that’s why we made our Winter Turf Hardener which is a granular fertiliser specially formulated to protect your lawn during winter by decreasing the chance of disease.
+Without access to these nutrients your grass may be more susceptible to fungal diseases – that’s why using a granular fertiliser specially formulated to protect your lawn during winter will help decrease the chance of disease.

 So, if you want to avoid your garden becoming House Stark in Spring, take note of our 5 quick tips to get your garden winter ready!